North Korea threatens to 'sink' Japan, reduce US to 'ashes and darkness'

 Japan criticised the North's statement harshly.

 "This announcement is extremely provocative and egregious.
-It is something that markedly heightens regional tension and is absolutely unacceptable," Japanese Chief Cabinet Secretary Yoshihide Suga told a regular news conference on Thursday.
+It is something that markedly heightens regional tension and is absolutely unacceptable," Japanese Chief Cabinet Secretary Yoshihide Suga told reporters.

-North Korea had already categorically rejected the Security Council resolution imposing sanctions over its latest test, vowing to press ahead with its nuclear and missile programmes in defiance of international pressure.
+North Korea had already rejected the Security Council resolution, vowing to press ahead with its nuclear and missile programmes.

-A tougher initial US draft of Monday's resolution was weakened to win the support of China and Russia.
+A tougher initial U.S. draft of Monday's resolution was weakened to win the support of China, the North's lone major ally, and Russia.
 Significantly, it stopped short of imposing a full embargo on oil exports to North Korea, most of which come from China.

 The latest sanctions also make it illegal for foreign firms to form commercial joint ventures with North Korean entities.

-US President Donald Trump has vowed that North Korea will never be allowed to threaten the United States with a nuclear-tipped missile, but has also asked China to do more to rein in its isolated neighbour.
+U.S. President Donald Trump has vowed that North Korea will never be allowed to threaten the United States with a nuclear-tipped missile, but has also asked China to do more to rein in its neighbour.
 China in turn favours an international response to the problem.

+Chinese Foreign Ministry spokeswoman Hua Chunying said the international community had reached a "high consensus" on trying to realise a peaceful solution.

+"We urge the relevant directly involved parties to seize the opportunity and have the political nerve to make the correct political choice as soon as possible," Hua told a regular press briefing.

 The North accuses the United States, which has 28,500 troops in South Korea, of planning to invade and regularly threatens to destroy it and its Asian allies.